How Much Do Link Building Services Cost?

 Moz Link Building Infographic

-Links pass valuable authority to your domain (and the page in question), but thanks to Google Penguin, innumerable subsequent tweaks and updates, and evolving user preferences, more no longer means better.
-The quality of your links matters far more than the quantity.
+Links pass valuable authority to a domain (and the page in question), but thanks to Google Penguin, innumerable subsequent tweaks and updates, and evolving user preferences, more no longer means better.
+The quality of backlinks matters far more than the quantity.

 All in all, how much should you be spending for quality link building?